wp-plugins/user-role-editor/trunk/readme.txt

 == Changelog ==
+= 3.5 =
+* 19.02.2012
+* User Role Editor is could be available now for single site administrators (Administrator role) under multi-site environment.
+You should define URE_ENABLE_SIMPLE_ADMIN_FOR_MULTISITE constant in your blog wp-config.php file for that.
+Insert this line "define('URE_ENABLE_SIMPLE_ADMIN_FOR_MULTISITE', 1);" there is you decide to give single site admin such opportunity.
+* One of "User Role Editor" users with 600+ sites in the multi-site network reported that URE doesn't update roles for all sites, but stalls somewhere in the middle.
+Other network update method is realized as alternative.
+Due to my tests it works approximately 30 times faster.
+If you met the same problem, try it.
+It will be great if you share your experience with me.
+In order select alternative method of all sites update add this line to you blog wp-config.php file "define('URE_MULTISITE_DIRECT_UPDATE', 1);".
+But be careful.
+It's recommended to make 1st try on the backup copy, not on a live site.
+* Persian translation is updated.
+Thanks to [Parsa](http://parsa.ws).

 = 3.4 =
 * 21.01.2012
 * You can see/edit "Administrator" role now.
 Insert this line of code "define('URE_SHOW_ADMIN_ROLE', 1);" into your wp-config.php file and login with administrator account for that.